In this blog, we will cover:

 While there are no set rules for color temperature, here are some general guidelines for warm vs cool lighting in different areas of the home.

-• Warm Light for the Bedroom.
-Warm lighting makes much more sense for bedrooms, especially in the case of night lamps as the lower levels of blue light will not affect your sleep patterns as much.
+- Warm Light for the Bedroom: Warm lighting makes much more sense for bedrooms, especially in the case of night lamps as the lower levels of blue light will not affect your sleep patterns as much.

-• Warm or Cool Light for the Bathroom.
-Warmer lighting might also be better for bathrooms where this can offer a relaxing feel for a warm shower or hot bath.
+- Warm or Cool Light for the Bathroom: Warmer lighting might also be better for bathrooms where this can offer a relaxing feel for a warm shower or hot bath.
 And if your bathroom already has a lot of white in it (like the tub, sink, or tiles,) a burst of bright, white light in the middle of the night or first thing in the morning can be quite a shock!
 Although, just like in the kitchen, cool light in the bathroom can amplify a sense of cleanliness, and provide a comfortable environment for self-care tasks that require full visibility, like shaving or applying makeup.
-This room is where multiple lighting options - and a generous supply of ambience-enhancing candles - may help create the ideal lighting for many situations.
+This room is where multiple lighting options - and a generous supply of ambiance-enhancing candles - may help create the ideal lighting for many situations.

-• Warm Light for the Dining Room.
-Warmer lighting for dining areas can bring a sense of coziness to your family dinners or dinner parties.
+- Warm Light for the Dining Room: Warmer lighting for dining areas can bring a sense of coziness to your family dinners or dinner parties.

 Again, these are just general suggestions.
 Be sure to take into account the amount of sunlight each room receives, which tasks will be completed there, as well as what feels good.
 Your personal preference is always the most important factor to consider when making any decision in your home!